sighupio/fury-getting-started/fury-on-eks/README.md

 This tutorial covers the following steps:

-1. Deploy an EKS Kubernetes cluster on AWS with `furyctl`.
+1. Deploy an EKS Kubernetes cluster on AWS with `furyctl`
-2. Download the latest version of Fury with `furyctl`.
+2. Download the latest version of Fury with `furyctl`
-3. Install the Fury distribution.
+3. Install the Fury distribution
-4. Explore some features of the distribution.
+4. Explore some features of the distribution
-5. (optional) Deploy additional modules of the distribution.
+5. (optional) Deploy additional modules of the Fury distribution
-6. Teardown of the environment.
+6. Teardown of the environment

-> ⚠️ AWS **will charge you** to provision the resources used in this tutorial.
-You should be charged only a few dollars, but we are not responsible for any charges that may incur.
+> ⚠️ AWS **charges you** to provision the resources used in this tutorial.
+You should be charged only a few dollars.
+> 💸 But we are not responsible for any costs that incur.
 >
 > ❗️ **Remember to stop all the instances by following all the steps listed in the teardown phase.**
 >